What Is Cordyceps?

 Researchers are looking at the bioactive compound cordycepin to battle COVID-19 due to its antiviral activity.
 A few studies done in the lab have explored this, but it's not a confirmed treatment.

 Most of these studies have been on lab cultures or in animals.
 We still need more research with large-scale studies on humans to know for sure if Cordyceps has real benefit to human health.

 The best dose of Cordyceps hasn't been set for any condition.
 Quality and ingredients in supplements may vary widely.
 This makes it impossible to recommend a standard dose.
 Ask your doctor for advice.

 Tell your doctor about any supplements you’re taking, even if they’re natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

-Interactions.
-If you take any medicines regularly, talk to your doctor before you start using cordyceps supplements.
-Cordyceps could interact with blood thinners, diabetes treatments, and drugs that suppress the immune system.
+- Interactions.
+If you take any medicines regularly, talk to your doctor before you start using Cordyceps supplements.
+Cordyceps could interact with blood thinners and drugs that suppress the immune system.

 Supplements are not regulated by the FDA the same way that medicines are.
 They are treated as foods and do not have to prove that they are safe or effective before being sold.